 If you use the default security group rules for the outbound direction, the metadata can be accessed because the default rules meet the preceding requirements.
-Default security group rules for the outbound direction are as follows:
+For details about the default security group rules for the outbound direction, see Security Group.